Composer & Sound Designer

-They selected as one of the curators for the Lasta Festival for the Pavilion Theatre.
+They were selected as one of the curators for the Lasta Festival for the Pavilion Theatre.
 The festival programme can be read here.

-During their time in Trinity College Dublin, they founded and ran The Film Scene for filmmakers to networking and screen their films.
-They ran every aspect from hosting the Q&A sessions, running the social media, event planning, and curating the programme each month.
+They founded and ran The Film Scene for filmmakers to networking and screen their films.
+They ran every aspect from hosting the Q&A sessions, social media, event planning, and curating the programme each month.
 During the pandemic, they curated an audio-visual sister publication, called The Film Zine.
 This publication was nominated for Best Magazine Layout and Design at the SMEDIAS 2021.